drhsqlite/fossil-mirror/www/rebaseharm.md

 touched a given line of code.
 If you squash the check-ins on a branch down to a single check-in, you throw away the information leading up to that finished form.
-Fossil not only preserves the check-ins surrounding the one that included the line of code you’re trying to understand, its [superior data model][sdm] lets you see the surrounding check-ins in both directions; not only what lead up to it, but what came next.
-Git can’t do that short of crawling the block-chain backwards from the tip of the branch to the check-in you’re looking at, an expensive operation.
+Fossil not only preserves the check-ins surrounding the one that included the line of code you're trying to understand, its [superior data model][sdm] lets you see the surrounding check-ins in both directions; not only what lead up to it, but what came next.
+Git can't do that short of crawling the block-chain backwards from the tip of the branch to the check-in you’re looking at, an expensive operation.

-We believe it is easier to understand a line of code from the 10-line check-in it was a part of — and then to understand the surrounding check-ins as necessary — than it is to understand a 500-line check-in that collapses a whole branch’s worth of changes down to a single finished feature.
+We believe it is easier to understand a line of code from the 10-line check-in it was a part of — and then to understand the surrounding check-ins as necessary — than it is to understand a 500-line check-in that collapses a whole branch's worth of changes down to a single finished feature.

 [sdm]: ./fossil-v-git.wiki#durable